jmoiron/gowiki/README.md

 ## Development

-Gowiki can run in `DEVELOP` mode by switching a flag in the source.
-This will make it load static resources like javascript, css, and templates off the filesystem.
-To run in `DEPLOY` mode again, run `bundle.sh` to re-bundle the resource changes and then build with `go build`.
+Run Gowiki in development mode by setting the `GOWIKI_DEVELOP` environ var to nonempty.
+This will load css, templates, etc off the filesystem directly instead of using the resource bundling.